Central Regional High School: Wrestling

 The Central Regional wrestling team has enjoyed several successful seasons and has produced some outstanding individuals as well.
 In 1968, Alan Hess became Central's first ever New Jersey state medalist finishing in fourth place (out of four) without winning a match.
 In 1973, Mike Baeli became the first wrestler to win a match at the state level, finishing fourth after defeating Art Kubo in the first round.
 In 1985, Central Regional crowned its first NJSIAA state champion, the late Darnell Myers, under the guidance of coach Paul Mueller.
-Brothers Mark and Maurice Worthy won a combined five NJSIAA Championships, with Mark Worthy becoming one of only two dozen wrestlers to have won three state titles, winning in 1996 (112 lbs.), 1998 (140 lbs.) and 1999 (145 lbs.), while his brother Maurice Worthy won titles in 1996 (152 lbs.) and 1997 (160 lbs.)
+Brothers Mark and Maurice Worthy won a combined five NJSIAA Championships, with Mark becoming one of only two dozen wrestlers to have won three state titles, winning in 1996 (112 lbs.), 1998 (140 lbs.) and 1999 (145 lbs.), while Maurice won titles in 1996 (152 lbs.) and 1997 (160 lbs.)
 Maurice went on to a runner-up finish in the NCAA Division I Championships while attending the United States Military Academy at West Point.
 The team had a successful run in the mid-1990s under long-time head coach Pat Lynch who crowned 4 Region Champions and was named Region Coach of the Year.

 Mike Bischoff, took over the reins of the program upon Lynch's retirement in 2003.
-For his efforts, Bischoff would twice (2006 & 2009) be recognized as District 24 Coach of the Year.
-In 2005, the team won its first ever South Jersey Group III State Sectional title in thrilling fashion over four-time defending champion Kingsway Regional High School.
+For his efforts, Bischoff would twice (2006 and 2009) be recognized as District 24 Coach of the Year.
+In 2005, the team won its first ever South Jersey Group III state sectional title, defeating four-time defending champion Kingsway Regional High School.
 The following season brought a second South Jersey Group III title after dispatching Kingsway for the second straight year, taking five of the final six matches to win 34-27.